Jim Thompson (designer): Return to private industry

 In late 1946, Thompson headed for home to seek his discharge from the army.
-After his divorce from Patricia Thraves (1920–1969), he returned to Thailand to join a group of investors to buy The Oriental Hotel in Bangkok.
+After his divorce from Patricia Thraves (1920–1969), he returned to Thailand to join a group of investors to buy the Oriental Hotel in Bangkok.
 While working on its restoration, he had some differences with his associates and this resulted in him giving up his shares in the company.
 He subsequently switched his focus to silk trade.

-In 1948 he partnered with George Barrie to found the Thai Silk Company Limited.
+In 1948, he partnered with George Barrie to found the Thai Silk Company Limited.
 It was capitalized at $25,000.
 They each owned 18% of the shares, and the remaining 64% were sold to Thai and foreign investors.

 The firm achieved a coup in 1951 when designer Irene Sharaff made use of Thai silk fabrics for the Rodgers and Hammerstein musical, The King and I. From then on, the company prospered.

 Besides inventing the bright jewel tones and dramatic color combinations today associated with Thai silk, Thompson raised thousands of Thailand's poorest people out of poverty.
 His determination to keep his company cottage-based was significant for the women who made up the bulk of his work force.
 By allowing them to work at home, they retained their position in the household while becoming breadwinners.
 It was only after Thompson's disappearance that the Thai Silk Company relocated its weaving operations to Korat, a city which serves as a base of operations for the Royal Thai Army.
-Although it abandoned home-based weaving in favor of factories in the early 1970s, the Thai Silk Company's Korat facility looks more like a landscaped campus than a factory.
+Although it abandoned home-based weaving in favor of factories in the early 1970s, the Thai Silk Company's facility in Amphoe Pak Thong Chai, Korat, presents itself more as a beautifully landscaped campus than a typical factory.